ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

      ![Revision for Document Modification](images\revisions_modify-document.png "Revision for Document Modification")

 5. **Delete the document**.
-   Though you removed the document, its **audit trail** is **not lost**:  the revisions remain, including a new one indicating that the document was deleted.
+   Though you deleted the document, its **audit trail** is **not lost**: all revisions were moved to the Revisions Bin, including a new revision (called "Delete-Revision"), created to indicate that the document was deleted.

-      To see the "orphaned" revisions (whose parent document was deleted) open the Studio `Documents > Revisions Bin` section.
+      To see the "orphaned" revisions (whose parent document was deleted):
+       * Open the Studio `Documents > Revisions Bin` section
-      Clicking the removed document's ID will show its revisions.
+       * Click the deleted document's ID

       ![Revisions Bin](images\revisions_revisions-bin.png "Revisions Bin")